Kamayi123/Student-Record/README.md

 - Use the commands above to create students, mark attendance, add activities, and generate reports.
 - Inspect `data/*.json` to verify persisted records.
 - Open files in `reports/` to validate generated outputs.
+ - For the web app, try registering a new student, then login as Student and verify "Recent Attendance" shows only their own records.

 ## Troubleshooting
 - If Node is not recognized, install it from https://nodejs.org